blytkerchan/blytkerchan.github.io/_posts/2013-09-25-the-benefits-of-formal-executable-specifications.markdown

 ---
 author: rlc
+categories:
+- Software Development
+- Formal Specifications
+- Programming Languages
+- Haskell
+- System Design
+- Bug Fixing
+- Verification
+- Testing
+- User Interface Design
 comments: true
 date: 2013-09-25 16:36:23+00:00
 layout: post
-title: The benefits of formal, executable specifications
-wordpress_id: 2387
 tags:
 - executable specifications
 - formal specifications
 - functional programming
 - Haskell
 - specifications
+title: The benefits of formal, executable specifications
+wordpress_id: 2387
 ---

 While a specification should not specify the C++ code that should be implemented for the specified feature, it should specify the feature in a verifiable manner.
 In some cases, formal -- and even executable -- specifications can be of great help.